Double Graded Absolutism

 Again, who says?
 Is his God Jehovah, or Charles Hodge?

-No, my dear brother.
-I am not trying to sound clever or to mock you, but the truth is that I will just call you a liar.
-And I will probably never believe anything that you say.
-You see, if you are so prepared to lie, then in your heart you have already done it, and that is who you are.
+No. The truth is that I will just call this person a liar, and I will probably never believe anything he says.
+If he is so prepared to lie, then in his heart he has already done it, and that is the kind of person he is.

 This is the state of Christian theological reasoning.
 God have mercy on us all.